jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**December 15, 2024**_
+Some mysterious drones appear on the sky of New Jersey counties and caused concerns from the residents.

 _**December 14, 2024**_
 Because of the expectation of more tariffs next year, some consumers are stockpiling goods from other countries now.